jmdavis/bemgr/usage.md

 it simply prints out what would have been promoted or destroyed if `-n` hadn't been used.

-Note that unlike `beadm`, there is no confirmation.
+Note that there is no confirmation.
 So, anyone feeling paranoid about making sure that they're destroying what they intend to should use `-n` to verify, but without it, `bemgr destroy` will just destroy what it's supposed to without nagging about stuff like whether the origin should be destroyed.

 `-k` tells `bemgr` to keep the origin in the case where the BE dataset is a clone; otherwise, it will be destroyed as long as it is not the origin of